cooperwalbrun/terraform-manager/README.md

     * Bulk lock or unlock selected workspaces
     * Bulk update the Terraform version of selected workspaces
     * Bulk update the working directory of selected workspaces
+    * Bulk update/create variables of selected workspaces (with idempotency)

 ## Installation